MahesKanoko999/xEmotes/README.md

 ❌ You are **not** allowed to sell this script or any of the content within it

-❌ You are **not** to outright copy code from this script into your own resources without at least crediting everyone involved in the RPEmotes Project Team.
+❌ You are **not** to outright copy code from this script into your own resources without at least crediting everyone involved in the xEmotes Project Team.
 Each and every one of them.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------